Lipan Apache Tribe of Texas

 The Lipan Apache Tribe of Texas is a state-recognized tribe and nonprofit organization in Texas.
 Members of the tribe descend from the Lipan Apache, a Southern Athabaskan Indigenous people.
 The Lipan Apache Tribe of Texas is headquartered in McAllen, Texas.

 The Lipan Apache Tribe of Texas incorporated as a non-profit in 2007.
 In a lawsuit against the Department of the Interior (DOI) initiated by a Lipan tribe member, a ruling by the U.S. Court of Appeals for the Fifth Circuit resulted in a settlement with the DOI, which granted over 400 Native American plaintiffs access to eagle feathers.
 The City of Presidio, Texas, and County of Presidio Texas transferred a historic Lipan Apache cemetery back to the Tribe.
 The Lipan Apache Tribe of Texas attend the yearly Apache Alliance summit meetings.

-They are not a federally recognized American Indian tribe.
-State-recognition status can take different forms, including by state law and by legislation.
-The Texas government has not developed a process of recognition.
-The Tribe has been recognized by legislation, which does not carry the force of law.
+The Lipan Apache Tribe of Texas is not a federally recognized American Indian tribe.
+State recognition can take different forms that carry more or less legal weight, including state law recognition, administrative recognition, executive recognition, or legislative recognition.
+In lieu of any formal process, the Texas government has recognized the Tribe by concurrent resolution, a type of legislative recognition which is official but does not carry the force of law.